Model for Improvement: How will we know that a change is an improvement?

 - For reducing patients' length of stay in the hospital: Make sure readmission rates are not increasing

-See the Measures section of the Knowledge Center for sample measures.
+See the Measures section for sample measures.

 Using Sampling: An Example

 Here is how one team used sampling in measuring the time for transfer from Emergency Department (ED) to inpatient bed.